TimSturgis/Azure-SIEM-Lab/README.md

 </p>

-To test and demonstrate the alert, I signed in to the endpoint using remote desktop (RDP) to trigger an alert.
+To test and demonstrate the alert, I signed in to the endpoint using Remote Desktop Connection (RDP) to trigger an alert.

 ![RDP sign in 1](https://github.com/user-attachments/assets/790fc633-38d4-49f5-bb8a-4bfc20ade2d7)